Henry F Garazo MD - Plastic Surgery Services & Med Spa

 Not all wrinkles are best treated with neurotoxins, like Botox.
 Dermal fillers are better for "lifting" and smoothing deeper wrinkles and folds, especially those around the mouth, like marionette lines, smile lines, and lines at the corners of the mouth.
 Vertical lines above the lips can be treated with either Botox or dermal filler, depending on the patient.
 It is true that Botox (or another neurotoxin such as Dysport®) is still our first choice for dynamic wrinkles in the upper face: the "11s" between the eyebrows, crow's feet at the corners of your eyes, and forehead furrows.

-Visit Plastic Surgery Services in Hagerstown for anti-aging options
+Visit Plastic Surgery Services for anti-aging options

 At Plastic Surgery Services, board certified plastic surgeon Dr. Henry Garazo and our medical aesthetician are here to help with personalized answers to your questions.
 From medical-grade skincare to injectables, facelifts to Botox, we offer safe and effective solutions for wrinkles that are chosen specifically to get results with your skin.
 Call 301-791-1800 or contact us online to schedule your consultation today.